 A key measure to fight a political disturbance situation is to go “local” with what one manufactures or trades.
-The products should adhere to the tastes, beliefs, and customs in which the company is operating.
+The products should adhere to the tastes, beliefs, and customs in which the company operates.
 For example, a food company should totally avoid using beef in its products if it is investing and serving in a country like India.
 It is so because it will hurt local sentiments and feelings of Indians and result in complete failure of the venture.
-Also, adaptation to local trends and tastes will help to avoid any disruptive acts against the company, its employees, and its assets in case of political unrest and violence.
+Also, adaptation to local trends and tastes will help avoid any disruptive acts against the company, its employees, and its assets in case of political unrest and violence.

 Also, foreign companies should look for local investors and the government for finance.
 Partnering with locals will ensure their full cooperation and protective custody in case of political turmoil in the country.